TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 1\.
 About the Privacy Policy and the Comcast Web Services

 The Comcast family of companies respects your privacy.
-Within this Web Services Privacy Policy ("**Privacy Policy**") the term "**Comcast**" or "**we**" (and related pronouns) will refer to Comcast Cable Communications Management, LLC, and its respective subsidiaries and affiliates that own and operate websites and Internet services on its behalf.
+Within this Web Services Privacy Policy ("**Privacy Policy**") the term "**Comcast**" or "**we**" (and related pronouns) will refer to Comcast Cable Communications Management, LLC, and its respective subsidiaries and affiliates (_i.e._, other companies owned or controlled by Comcast Corporation) that own and operate websites and Internet services on its behalf.
 The term "**you**" (and related pronouns) refers to you as a user of the Comcast Web Services described below.
 As described above, the term "**Personally Identifiable Information**" or "**PII**" refers to information that identifies a specific person, such as the person's name, address, social security number, financial account number, or phone number.
 The term "**Non-Personally Identifiable Information**" or "**non-PII**" refers to information that is demographic, aggregated, or does not otherwise identify a specific person, such as a person's gender, ZIP code, or other information when that information is not used with Personally Identifiable Information.

 What does this Privacy Policy cover?

 This Privacy Policy explains how Comcast will use the information that you provide when you use certain websites, mobile applications, and other interactive features that link to this Privacy Policy, including, but not limited to:

 1.  the websites comcast.net, xfinitytv.com, my.xfinity.com, xfinityhomesecurity.com, plaxo.com, and see.it, excluding certain co-branded websites and web services provided by third parties through contractual arrangements with Comcast, as further described below (the "**Comcast Sites**"). and
-2.  all mobile applications provided by Comcast that link to this Privacy Policy (such as the Xfinity TV Go, Xfinity TV Remote, and Xfinity Connect applications) (the "**Comcast Apps**"). and
+2.  all Comcast- or Xfinity-branded mobile applications that link to this Privacy Policy (such as the Xfinity Connect and the Xfinity iOS and Android apps) (the "**Comcast Apps**"). and
 3.  all software and services provided by Plaxo, including those services made available through its application programming interfaces ("**APIs**") (collectively the "**Plaxo Service**");
 4. XFINITY Wi-Fi, if you are not an XFINITY Internet subscriber. and
 5.  a Comcast-provided email address (such as yourname@comcast.net), if you are not an XFINITY Internet or XFINITY Voice subscriber (collectively, (1) through (5) are referred to as the "**Comcast Web Services**").

 What is outside the scope of this Privacy Policy?

 This Privacy Policy **_does not apply_** to your use of any other products or services provided by Comcast such as XFINITY TV, XFINITY Voice, XFINITY Internet, or XFINITY Home.
-If you subscribe to or use one or more of these services (including using the Comcast Web Services to place or receive XFINITY Voice calls), you can see the privacy policy that applies to the residential versions of these services by visiting http://www.comcast.com/customerprivacy/.
+If you subscribe to or use one or more of these services (including using the Comcast Web Services to place or receive XFINITY Voice calls), you can see the privacy policy that applies to the residential versions of these services by visiting http://www.xfinity.com/Corporate/Customers/Policies/CustomerPrivacy.html.

 Some of the Comcast Web Services contain links to other websites, including websites of third parties who are acting on our behalf as our agents, suppliers, or providers.
 These other websites are not operated by Comcast and have their own privacy policies that you should read before you use them.
 Other sites that we link to may contain Comcast branding, but these non-Comcast websites and resources are provided by companies or persons other than Comcast.
 Examples of these non-Comcast websites include websites where you are required to log-in using a username and password other than your username and password for the Comcast Web Services, such as the "Jobs" channel and the "Dating" channel on Comcast.net or Xfinity.com.
 This Privacy Policy **_does not apply_** to those non-Comcast sites.
 Those sites have their own policies that you should read before you use them.

 2\.
 Comcast is a Member of TRUSTe

 Comcast has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
-Please note that the TRUSTe program does not cover information that may be collected through downloadable software or our mobile applications, other than the Xfinity TV Go mobile application.If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+Please note that the TRUSTe program does not cover information that may be collected through downloadable software or our mobile applications, other than the Xfinity TV mobile application.If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
 Please click here for fax and postal mail information.
 TRUSTeâs Dispute Resolution process is only available in English.

 TRUSTe does not review or certify the privacy practices related to any other Comcast websites, software programs, products, or services including XFINITY TV, XFINITY Voice, XFINITY Internet, XFINITY Home, XFINITY Wi-Fi, or XFINITY email services.